devotion

 —

 The rolls came out of the development tanks and went into the dryer.
-Twenty minutes later, I’d stand there marveling at the negatives—tiny worlds suspended in strips of film.
-I’d cut them carefully in the Print room, using the light boards and magnifiers to study every frame.
-Sliding them into negative sleeves for preservation was a form of care.
+Twenty minutes later, I'd stand there marveling at the negatives—tiny worlds suspended in strips of film.
+I'd cut them carefully in the print room, leaning over the light boards with a magnifier to study every frame.
+Sliding each negative strip into its sleeve.
+Preservation as tenderness.

-Then came the decisions.
-Contact sheets.
-What wanted more time under the enlarger, what wanted to be printed in the darkroom or digitally, and which sizes would I choose.
+So many possibilities.
+The contact sheets—which negatives wanted more time under the enlarger, which paper, which size.
 Later, scanning became its own obsession.
 Long, sleepless nights before graduation, trying to preserve as much as possible before losing access to the equipment.
-The Hasselblad scanners were incredible—they allowed me to discover crops within crops, worlds inside worlds, details I hadn’t even noticed when shooting.
+The Hasselblad negative scanners were incredible—crops within crops, details inside details, things I never could have noticed.
+Zooming in until the scan dissolved into grain—each silver halide crystal holding its own measure of light, their arrangement together creating the whole.

-The Photography floor was alive, a sanctuary in the city, where I worked with my hands, learned patience, precision, and fell in love with process.
+Process is a relationship.
 Devotion comes from the hours, the repetition, the trust, the surrender to light, water, chemistry, and time.

 —